 - Review Considerations

 - Progress, Financial Reports and Carry-Over Requests

 The deadline for grant applications to be received in the Foundation's national office is 5 p.m.
 Eastern on the 15th of September each year.
-NOTE: If the deadline falls on a weekend, the deadline moves the to following Monday; therefore, for 2019 the deadline is September 16.
-Postmarks are not accepted as meeting the deadline.
+NOTE: If the deadline falls on a weekend, the deadline moves the to following Monday.
+Postmark dates do not meet the requirement.

 Appropriate research areas may include but are not limited to the following as they relate to scleroderma:

 - Studies of animal models.